 Theories emerge for mysterious liver illnesses in children

 The best available evidence points to a fairly common stomach bug that isn't known to cause liver problems in otherwise healthy kids.
-That virus was detected in the the blood of stricken children but - oddly - it has not been found in their diseased livers.
+That virus was detected in the blood of stricken children but -- oddly -- it has not been found in their diseased livers.

 As health officials in more than a dozen countries look into the mystery, they are asking: